-What we are looking for in submissions are works that will take part in some of “the best conversations the world has to offer.”
+What we are looking for: works that will take part in some of “the best conversations the world has to offer.”
 Work that speaks beyond the trends of the current moment, that listens to the past and looks to the future.
 We are especially interested in work that is unconventional, international, urgent, lyrical, difficult, delicious and of differing aesthetics.
 In this time of lightning communications we want to read writing that is thoughtful and not necessarily certain.

-Submittable will allow you to upload your piece, and log in to check on its status at any time.
+- Submittable will allow you to upload your piece, and log in to check on its status at any time.
 Cover letters should provide contact information, your bio and state the genre and title of the submission.
-Letters should also acknowledge the editor who invited you to submit.
+Letters should also acknowledge the editor who invited you to submit, if applicable.
 Feel free to provide any other information you would like us to know about your work.

 - Although we don't pay our writers for pieces published online, we do offer a contributor copy (when budget permits) for works published in print.